NexBoom Campaign with WELL- MED GLOBAL Progresses Well

-Anaheim, CA -- (SBWIRE) -- 07/03/2013 -- Lou Zant, President of NexBoom Universe, http://www.nexboom.com/ a wholly owned subsidiary of NexBoom Universe Group, http://www.nexboomuniverse.vg/ , has announced that the ongoing campaign with Well-Med™ Global is progressing well.
+Mahé, Seychelles -- (SBWIRE) -- 07/11/2013 -- Lou Zant, President of NexBoom Universe, http://www.nexboom.com/ a wholly owned subsidiary of NexBoom Universe Group, http://www.nexboomuniverse.vg/ , has announced that the ongoing campaign with Well-Med™ Global is progressing well.
 Well-Med™ Global is an international company dedicated to providing both top-shelf skin rejuvenation systems and unique, powerful business opportunities.
 Well-Med unites Science, Health and Beauty in one of the newest and most effective breakthrough technologies for Age-Defying skincare solutions, produced under the strictest conditions and using Good Manufacturing Practices (cGMP).

 Growth factors are proteins that promote the growth, organization, and maintenance of cells and tissues.
 The topical application of growth factors has been clinically proven to help reverse photo-damaged skin.
 Well-Med's Daily™ serum used for “daily” application is formulated utilizing Human Growth Factors (GF) that are manufactured in an FDA approved facility.